-(Exact name of registrant as specified in its charter)

-(Commission File Number)

-Los Angeles, CA 90077 (Address of principal executive offices) (Zip Code) (360) 949-1111 none number, including area o code) E 6th Street, Unit 3930 levue, WA 98004 (Former name, former address and d former fiscal year, if change ed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each owhich reg • Units, each consisting of one share of Class A common stock, \$0.0001 par value, and one-fourth of one redeemable warrant DTOCU The Nasdaq Stoc k Market LLC units DTOC The Nasdaq Stoc k Market LLC Redeemable warrants included as part of the units, each whole warrant exercisable for one share of Class A common stock at an exercise price of \$11.50 per share DTOCW The Nasdaq Stoc k Market LLC Indicate by check mark whether the registrant (1) has filed all reports during the preceding 12 months (or for such shorter period that the requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electron Regulation S-T ($\S 232.405$ of this chapter) during the preceding 12 files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated f emerging growth company.
-See the definitions of "large accelerate company" in Rule 12b-2 of the Exchange Act.
-1 0 1 0 Large accelerated filer □ Accelerated filer Non-accelerated filer $oxed{\boxtimes}$ orting company \boxtimes Emerging g rowth company \boxtimes If an emerging growth company, indicate by check mark if the regis new or revised financial accounting standards provided pursuant to S od for complying with any Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes ⊠ No [ As of August 12, 2022, 33,350,000 shares of Class A comm stock, par value \$0.0001 per share, were issued and outstanding, resp per share, and 8,337,500 sl hares of Class B common
+For the transition period from to ORMATION OPPORTUNI' e of registrant as specified in its charter Delaware (State or other jurisdiction of incorporation or organization) 001-40177 (Commission File Number) 85-3984427 (I.R.S.
+Employer Identification Number) 10207 Clematis Court Los Angeles, CA 90077 (Address of principal executive offices) (Zip Code) (Registrant's (360) 949-1111 s telephone number, including area code 2) 85 NE 6th Street, Unit 3930 Bellevue, WA 98004 ' . ress and former fiscal year, if changed s ince last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of Class A common stock \$0.0001 par value, and one-fourth of one redeemable warran units The Nasdaq Stock Market LLC The Nasdaq Stock Market LLC Redeemable warrants included as part of the units, each whol warrant exercisable for one share of Class A common stock a an exercise price of \$11.50 per share The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all during the preceding 12 months (or for such shorter period th requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted ε Regulation S-T (§232.405 of this chapter) during the precedifiles).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accele emerging growth company.
+See the definitions of "large acc company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer ⊠ Accelerated file Smaller reporti Emerging grow ng company ⊠ If an emerging growth company, indicate by check mark if the new or revised financial accounting standards provided pursua Indicate by check mark whether the registrant is a shell compa ny (as defined in Rule 12b-2 of the Exc rhange Act).
+Yes ⊠ No □ stock, par value \$0.0001 per share, were issued and outstanding, respectively.

+As of November 14, 2022, 33,350,000 shares of Class A common stock, par value \$0.0001 per share, and 8,337,500 shares of Class B common